ibm-cloud-docs/Cloudant/guides/active-active.md

 In an active-passive configuration, all instances of an application are configured to use a primary database.
-However, the application can failover to the other backup database, if circumstances make it necessary.
+However, the application can fail over to the other backup database, if circumstances make it necessary.
 The failover might be implemented within the application logic itself, or by using a load balancer,